MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 Instead of using parenthesis, we need to wrap `OneTo(It) >> Sum` with the `Each` combinator.
-This combinator builds a pipeline that processes its input elementwise.
+This combinator builds a query that processes its input elementwise.

     run(OneTo(3) >> Each(OneTo(It) >> Sum))